Konami unveils long-rumoured Metal Gear Solid 3 remake for PS5

 While a Snake Eater remake was rumoured for some time, it’s still noteworthy considering Konami has largely abandoned big-budget AAA games in recent years.
 That pivot came after the company had a public falling out with Kojima and cancelled his Silent Hills game.
 He then went on to found his own studio, Kojima Productions and develop 2019’s Death Stranding for PlayStation, and he’s currently working on both a PS5 sequel and a new cloud-powered IP for Xbox.

-Additionally, Konami confirmed that the first three Metal Gear Solid games will be re-released on PS5 this fall, although further details weren’t revealed.
+Additionally, Konami confirmed that the first three Metal Gear Solid games will be re-released on PS5 in a Master Collection this fall, although further details weren’t revealed.

+For all of the announcements from Sony’s PlayStation Showcase, follow this link.

 Image credit: Konami